srstevens/puppet-globus_connect_server/README.md

 **globus::ensure** - `'enabled'`, the default, installs, configures and starts Connect Server services. `'absent'` or `'disabled`' stops services and removes `globus-*` packages and most Globus-related files.
-Disabling will also remove MyProxy which may not be desired if the node is meant to provide that single service.
+Warning: disabling will also remove MyProxy and that may not be desired if the node is meant to provide that single service.

 ### Hiera Parameters affecting Globus Connect Server configuration